Cycling across southern Italy - from Puglia to the Amalfi Coast & Sorrento - BRPS

 Day 5 From Basilicata into Campania

 Today, we are heading west into the Campania region.
 We’ll cross the National Park of the Basilicata Apennines, a sparsely populated wilderness area, enjoying some stunning mountain scenery, but as well some pleasant village where time seems to have stood still.
 Towards the end of the afternoon, after a last challenging climb, we’ll reach the top of the ridge between Basilicata and the Campania region.
 From here we will be cycling down into the Vallo di Diano, a fertile highplain with several beautiful medieval towns.
-We settle near Padula, a nice medieval town, but above all famous for its ‘Certosa’, the largest monastery in Italy.
-Those who wish can therefore pay a visit to the nearby Certosa – definitely worth it.
+We settle just above the valley in a great hotel in an old castle in Montesano.

 Distance : 95 km. – optional extra loops possible